 Over 50% of the young homeless were asked to leave by their parents

-A person can end up being homeless due to family breakdown, sudden loss of job or a family member, physical or emotional exploitation and violence.
-Some families reject their children on a basis of their sexual orientation or early pregnancy.
-Over 50% of the young people living in shelters and streets reported that their parents asked them to leave or did not care if they were living on the streets.
-50 percent of adolescents aging out of foster care and juvenile justice systems become homeless within six months, as they are unprepared to live independently and have limited education and no social support
+Moreover, 50% of the young people living in shelters and streets reported that their parents did not care if they were living on the streets.
+Additionally, 50 percent of adolescents aging out of foster care and juvenile justice systems become homeless within six months.

-Here are few things that everyone gets wrong about the Homeless People;
+Here are few things that some people get wrong about the homeless people;

 Homeless do not always live on the streets